 A huge aspect of a customer’s user experience depends on the end-to-end experience.
 This includes having a neat online store, clear check-out instructions and a seamless, secure way to pay.

 Whether you are a micro, small or medium enterprise, Instamojo has you covered.
-Built exclusively to meet MSME needs, Instamojo doesn’t just help you set up payments gateway for your business but also provides you various free tools and a free online store to start, manage and grow your business online!
+Built exclusively to meet MSME needs, Instamojo doesn’t just help you set up a payment gateway for business but also provides you various free tools and a free online store to start, manage and grow your business online!

 We have developed another way you can calculate customer lifetime value easily.
 Now, it is easier for you to collect your customers (or leads) in once place – the Instamojo Leads Manager App.
 All you need to do is sign up on Instamojo and subscribe to the leads manager app.
 The video below will help you understand it a little more: